doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 ### on `use <F>`
 Currently, `use <F>` is only legal at the top level of a script file.
-In the new implementation, it will be legal in any subscript, the same as `include <F>`.
+In the new implementation, it will also be legal in object literals, the same as `include <F>`.

 Currently, `use <F>` violates the scoping rules.
 F is placed last in the search order, after the script file itself, and *after* the global bindings.